 CO2 laser resurfacing causes the skin to become pink and there is some peeling for 4-7 days afterwards.
 Dr. Irwin will estimate the time for you more exactly because it depends on the lasers settings used that day, which is based on the amount of skin repair needed.

 In general, the deeper the treatment, the longer it takes to heal.

 If you are having a maintenance treatment expect 3-4 days of down time (Thursday-Sunday), back at work on Monday with makeup.
 With maintenance treatments Dr. Irwin uses about ½ the energy she would for a repair laser treatment.

-You could remain pink for 2-4 weeks after the treatment.
+You could remain pink for 2-4 weeks after your laser skin resurfacing in Seattle.
 This can be covered with make-up.
 Dr. Irwin and her staff will go over with you in detail how to plan for the post-laser period.

-Is it painful?
-There is usually minimal discomfort because we apply an anesthetic cream 1 hour before the procedure and we give you one dose of a strong anti-inflammatory (Toradol, like Aleve).
+There is usually minimal discomfort from our Seattle laser skin resurfacing because we apply an anesthetic cream 1 hour before the procedure and we give you one dose of a strong anti-inflammatory (Toradol, like Aleve).
 We also use a powerful, cooling machine (a Zimmer) to cool the skin while we work.
 It may feel like a light sunburn for an hour or two after your treatment, but cold packs may be used to cool the skin and reduce post-procedure swelling.